openstack/ironic/doc/source/admin/drivers/oneview.rst

 Hardware inspection
 ===================

-OneView drivers for ironic have the ability to do hardware inspection.
+The OneView driver for ironic has the ability to do hardware inspection.
 Hardware inspection is the process of discovering hardware properties like memory size, CPU cores, processor architecture and disk size, of a given hardware.
-OneView drivers do in-band inspection, that involves booting a ramdisk on the hardware and fetching information directly from it.
+The OneView driver does in-band inspection, that involves booting a ramdisk on the hardware and fetching information directly from it.
 For that, your cloud controller needs to have the ``ironic-inspector`` component [9]_ running and properly enabled in ironic's configuration file.